Rubbish Collection from Waterside

 What goes in the brown bin?

-You can pay for a garden waste bin, which is emptied on the same day as the blue bin.
+You can pay for a garden waste bin, which is emptied on the same day as the green bin.

-It will take: branches no more than 5cm/2 inches diameter, flowers, garden prunings, grass cuttings, hedge trimmings, leaves, plants and weeds, small shrubs, shredded paper (can also go in blue bin, box or sack)
+It will take: branches no more than 5cm/2 inches diameter, flowers, garden prunings, grass cuttings, hedge trimmings, leaves, plants and weeds, small shrubs, shredded paper (can also go in blue bin, box or sack).
+There is a yearly one off charge of £60.
+NB.
+The council are currently not accepting new applications for brown bins until February 2023.

 Tel: 01865 249811